dantasse/ssuiweb2014/p4/project4.md

 ## Presentations
 Thursday, Dec.
 4th, 10:30-11:50am, SCR 172 (regular place)

 If you can't come because of classes or other reasons, let me know by the end of Dec.
 3 or you will lose some points.
+We'll have to set up another time to demo your project for me then.
 4-minute presentation, 1-minute for questions.
 No slides necessary, just tell us what you built, show us what's cool about it, and talk about the most challenging part.

-## Turning Your Program In
+## Turning Your Program In, and Demo/Meeting

 This project has the same procedure as Projects 0-3.
 Make sure to include all files that your project requires to run.
-As before, include a README.txt; on this project, be sure to also describe what you did.
+As before, include a README.txt.
 Also, be sure to cite every library you use, including libraries that you've built yourself previously (if applicable).

-Because there's a server portion, you have a few options:
+Ideally I'd be able to run it; if you want, you can do one of the following:

 - use a Node server, and include a package.json file that shows me which dependencies to install
 - use a python server, and include a requirements.txt file; I'll run "virtualenv env/" then "pip install -r requirements.txt" then run your server
 - use whatever other server you want, and include detailed instructions in the README.txt for me to set it up myself
 - run a server yourself (any way you want) and have your project point to it.
-You'll lose 5 points if the server happens to be down when I'm grading, so try your best to make sure it'll be up.
-Heroku (free plan) is not bad for this, AWS might work, App Engine is a little harder, or you can just run it on your machine and make sure it keeps running.
+Heroku (free plan) or App Engine are not bad for this, AWS might work, or you can just run it on your machine and keep it on.

+(but also I'll be reading your code so if you can't do this, all is not lost.
+I'll just be more easily wowed if it runs.)

 ##Grading

 100 points:

-- 70 points: Peer evaluation
+- 60 points: Peer evaluation
-  - based on technical implementation and presentation
+  - based on technical implementation and presentation, as follows:
+  - Client-side technical difficulty and coolness: 30 pts
+  - Server-side technical difficulty and coolness: 10 pts
-- 20 points: Substantial and interesting use of Javascript
+  - Presentation/polish: 20 pts
-  - simple: 0-10 points; moderate: 10-15; difficult: 15-20.
+- 30 points: TA evaluation
+  - Client-side technical difficulty and coolness: 20 pts
+  - Server-side technical difficulty and coolness: 10 pts
     - I'll estimate how hard I think your project will be as part of the proposal feedback.
 - 10 points: Participation in presentation and peer grading